 The lights fell dark.
 The crowd began to chant wildly, “Val-en-teen-o!
 Val-en-teen-o!”
 Hannah joined.
 Mitchell looked back for Luke one last time and then fixated his eyes on the stage.
 Loud drumming began from behind the curtain, and thick white smoke began to billow out from the crack where they saw a hundred bustling feet.

 And then a bucket of popcorn appeared in the corner of Mitchell’s eye.
 He looked up–it was Luke.
-Mitchell took the popcorn and put it in his lap, his jaw now on the floor.
+Mitchell took the popcorn and put it in his lap.
+His jaw hung to the floor.
 Luke made his way past them and took his seat.
-He leaned over and took a handful.
+He leaned over and took a handful of Mitchell’s popcorn.

 Read More Stories: